 University & Student Tour

 Have you noticed the weird fortresses on the east of Utrecht?
 Have you ever wondered how the neighbourhood of Lunetten got its name?
 We were probably the first to organize a public walking tour of the defensive line that surrounds our beautiful city!
 On this tour, we’ll zoom in on the most expensive project of the Netherlands ever: the New Dutch Waterline.
-You’ll learn more about the Dutch Republic, the Dutch Kingdom, Lunetten and a lot more.
+You’ll learn more about the Dutch Republic, the Dutch Kingdom, the neighborhood Lunetten and a lot more.
 We’ll even talk about nuclear warfare!